Lillah McCarthy: Biography

 With the advent of war, McCarthy and her husband sailed to the United States in December 1914.
 Two accounts suggest that it was Asquith who encouraged them go to America, saying that "We don't want Barker as a soldier" and encouraging McCarthy to make money for her post-war career.
 They had several successes in the United States, including producing and performing in The Doctor's Dilemma at Wallack's Theatre in New York; Iphigenia in Tauris at the College of the City of New York, Princeton, Yale, Harvard and elsewhere, often in stadia; and Trojan Women at the same universities.
 But for their marriage it was a disaster – Granville Barker met and fell in love with a wealthy, married American.
 Inevitably, this led to divorce in 1917–18, and Granville-Barker (now with a hyphen) married Helen Gates (formerly Huntington) at the King's Weigh House Chapel, London on 31 July 1918.
 Granville-Barker forbade any mention of him or their marriage in McCarthy's memoir.

 The divorce must have been a painful experience for McCarthy, but to the theatrical world her life appeared to go on as normal.
 She played the lead in Shaw's Annajanska, the Wild Grand Duchess, dressed at one point in the uniform of the 1st Panjandrum Hussars and wielding a revolver.
 She was then in Glasgow, playing a lead role in Israel Zangwill's new farce, Too Much Money at the Theatre Royal.
 In April 1918 it was staged in London at the Ambassadors, in which "Miss Lillah McCarthy played the heroine with a sweep and breadth few actresses have at their command".
 This was followed by her appearance in The Dumb Wife, an adaptation by Anatole France of a play by Rabelais.

 Two year later McCarthy met Frederick Keeble, FRS at the Stoke Poges golf club, where they were both members.
 They married on 27 March 1920 at the Presbyterian Church, Bryanston Square, London.
 The couple honeymooned in Biarritz, where they played golf.
 Later that year, McCarthy was appointed OBE for her "services in connection with the organisation of matinées and the collection of funds for the Queen Mary Fund in aid of the Star and Garter Hospital".
 They lived at Boars Hill, near Oxford, in a house known as Hammels (sometimes Hamels) that they had constructed from timbers rescued from an old barn in Hertfordshire.
-The spent five years working on the garden, and entertaining neighbours and friends.
+They spent five years working on the garden, and entertaining neighbours and friends.
 In the course of this they met a wide range of people, including Robert Graves, the archaeologists Campbell Thomson and Sir Arthur Evans, the dramatist Alfred Sutro, Arnold Bennett and Sir Oliver Lodge.
 Frederick Keeble was knighted by King George V at Buckingham Palace on 8 July 1922.